rubel75/fold2Bloch-Wien2k/README.md

 * Oleg Rubel

 ### New features:
-[May 2020] Full support of spinor wave functions (see
+[May 2020] Full support of spinor wave functions (see this thread https://www.mail-archive.com/wien@zeus.theochem.tuwien.ac.at/msg20053.html for more details)

 For installation and tutorials, please refer to [wiki page](https://github.com/rubel75/fold2Bloch/wiki)